The all-volunteer 'Blue Division' was a formation that allowed Franco's technically neutral Spain to support Nazi Germany's invasion of Russia.

 Autorentext

-CARLOS CABALLERO JURADO was born in Ciudad Real, Spain, in 1957.
-A history teacher in Alicante, Carlos has written and co-written eight Osprey titles for the Men-at-Arms, Elite, and Warrior series.
+Carlos Caballero Jurado was born in Ciudad Real, Spain, in 1957.
+A history teacher in Alicante, Carlos has written and co-written seven Osprey titles for the Men-at-Arms and Elite series.
 He is also the author of six books and numerous articles published in Spanish about the Blue Division and the Blue Squadron.
-Carlos belongs to the Spanish Army Volunteer Reserve, as a 2nd Lieutenant.

 Inhalt